MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 [ats]: https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33

-### Code Signing setup
+### Code Signing setup (iOS)

-Starting with CLI version **2.1.0** you can self sign bundles during release and verify its signature before installation of update.
-For more info about Code Signing please refer to [relevant code-push documentation section](FIX LINK).
+You can self sign bundles during release and verify its signature before installation of update.
+For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).

 In order to configure Public Key for bundle verification you need to add record in `Info.plist` with name `CodePushPublicKey` and string value of public key content.
 Example: